How Much Compensation Could I Claim From My Landlord?

 - General damages – including unspecified damages such as emotional suffering as the result of the injury, effects that long-term pain has upon your life, and even any loss of professional reputation stemming from the injury or the medical treatment of the injury.

-- Special damages – including measurable damages such as wages you have lost as the result of the injury, the cost of hiring a nurse or carer, and the damage to your property, such as furniture.
+- Special damages – including measurable damages such as loss of earnings as the result of the injury, the cost of hiring a nurse or carer, and the damage to your property, such as furniture.

-- Medical costs – including the cost of medical tests and treatments which are either not covered by the NHS or sought from private or overseas healthcare providers.
+- Medical bills – including the cost of medical tests and treatments which are either not covered by the NHS or sought from private or overseas healthcare providers.

 - Travel costs – including the cost to travel between your home and hospital appointments and any other travel costs incurred.

 With the right legal team, you can be certain that you are claiming for every possible cost incurred by your injury.
-For more information on how to claim compensation from your landlord, please read on.
+For more information on how to make a compensation claim against your landlord, please read on.

 If you are dealing with an injury that you suffered at home at the fault of your landlord, the most pressing issue about your potential tenant injury claim is how much compensation you could receive.